postmanlabs/postman-chrome-interceptor/README.md

-PostmanInterceptor
+Postman Interceptor
 ==================

 Helper extension for the Postman packaged app.
-Also helps send restricted headers.
+Helps you:

+1. Use browser cookies
+2. Use all headers (even the ones restricted by XHR)